aditya-10012002/aditya-10012002/README.md

 ![Pink Gaming Facebook Cover](https://user-images.githubusercontent.com/53975591/234213386-d3d0ee41-70b3-46e0-9869-5f7b9b0682ce.png)

-<p align="center">An enthusiastic learner in computer science and engineering in my final year of college at <a href="https://www.nitw.ac.in/">NIT Warangal</a>.</p><br><br>
+<p align="center">AI enthusiastic working at Wells Fargo as a SDE and a CS graduate of <a href="https://www.nitw.ac.in/">NIT Warangal</a>.</p><br>
-I am a final year B.Tech CSE student with a strong passion for web development.
-I have a comprehensive understanding of various technologies used in this field such as HTML, CSS, Bootstrap, JavaScript, and MERN-stack.
-Additionally, I am constantly learning new technologies to enhance my skills.
-I also possess an interest in Deep Learning and have gained valuable internship experience in this domain.<br><be>
+I like listening to Japanese music and Orchestras, reading web novels, practising piano, and yeah, of course, coding as well.<br><be>

 <!-- ![Profile views](https://gpvc.arturio.dev/aditya-10012002) -->
 <br>

 ![Profile Views](https://komarev.com/ghpvc/?username=aditya-10012002&style=for-the-badge)

-> I like listening to music, reading web novels, skateboarding, and coding :)

-- 🔭 I’m currently working on building my skills in Web-Dev and AI.
+- 🔭 I’m currently working on my skills in ML and Gen AI.
-- 🌱 I’m currently working with NLP.
+- 🌱 I’m also currently learning Japanese Language.
-- 👯 I’m looking to collaborate on some open-source projects.
+- 👯 I’m looking to collaborate on some DDPM-based research, open-source projects.
-- 💬 Ask me about web development and NLP in deep learning.
+- 💬 Ask me about - Dropshipping, Forex, YouTube, Webnovels, Philosophy and Tech.
 - ⚡ Fun fact: Sheldon Cooper from Big Bang Theory is much better at this than me.